Calling Built-in Functions in Python

 - By assigning

-. - We can still override the value of
+base=10in the parameter specification, we default the value ofbaseto10. - We can still override the value of

-like a normal parameter.
+baselike a normal parameter.

 In-place functions